-The climb up to the top of Brasstown Bald is a scenic experience in itself.
-Many of the overlooks along the way offer some of the most beautiful vistas in the state, and you can even see the silhouette of the lookout tower at the top of the mountain from some points.
-Once you reach the peak’s observation deck, you’ll have stunning views of much of the Southeast, from the Carolinas to Tennessee.
-Slip a quarter into a telescope for a closer look at the sweeping scenery from the Brasstown Bald observatory, or take your family’s next Christmas card photo with a breathtaking backdrop.
+The climb up to the top of Brasstown Bald is a scenic experience.
+Many of the overlooks along the way offer some of the most beautiful vistas in the state, and you can even see the silhouette of the lookout tower from certain points.
+Once you reach the observation deck, you’ll have stunning views of much of the Southeast, from the Carolinas to Tennessee.
+Slip a quarter into the telescope for a closer look at the sweeping scenery!

 2. Rich History

-The 8,000 square foot visitor’s center at Brasstown Bald is open on weekends and features all kinds of interpretive exhibits that will teach you about the natural history of the area, from ecology and geology to history and culture.
-History buffs will be able to imagine what the mountain was like when it was settled by the Cherokee tribe, and nature lovers will have the chance to learn more about the Appalachian’s habitats that are home to unique plant and animal species.
+The 8,000-square foot visitor center at Brasstown Bald is open on weekends and features all kinds of interpretive exhibits.
+They detail the area’s natural history, ecology, and geology.
+History buffs love seeing what the mountain was like at the time of its Cherokee settlement, and nature lovers will enjoy learning all about the unique plant and animal species that call Appalachia home.

 3. Beautiful Nature

-At the base of Brasstown, blooming Rosebay rhododendron flowers abound, but are replaced by purple rhododendron as the trail climbs.
-The trees at the base of the peak are a mix of large oak and a variety of hardwoods.
-At the top, the shrub bald is covered by an unusual dwarf forest where twisted branches of red and white oak create a mysterious sight.
-Brasstown Bald, GA, also offers a breath of fresh air during any season, with changing leaves in the fall, mild temperatures in the summer, and even some snow in the winter months.
+At the base of Brasstown Bald, blooming Rosebay rhododendron flowers abound, but are replaced by purple rhododendron as the trail ascends.
+The trees at the base of the peak are a mix of large oaks and hardwoods.
+At the top, you’ll see an unusual dwarf forest where twisted branches of red and white oaks create a mysterious scene.
+Brasstown Bald offers a breath of fresh air during any season, with changing leaves in the fall, mild temperatures in the summer, and even some snow in the winter months!